Microservices Security Cheat Sheet¶

 - Online scenario:

-- revoked (compromised) token can be detected
+- Revoked (compromised) tokens can be detected.

-- should be apply to critical requests
+- Should be applied to critical requests.

 - Offline scenario:

-Logging services in microservice-based systems aim to meet the principle of accountability and traceability and help detect security anomalies in operations via log analysis.
+Logging services in microservice-based systems aim to meet the principles of accountability and traceability and help detect security anomalies in operations via log analysis.
 Therefore, it is vital for application security architects to understand and adequately use existing architecture patterns to implement audit logging in microservices-based systems for security operations.
-A high-level architecture design is shown in the picture below and based on the following principles:
+A high-level architecture design is shown in the picture below and is based on the following principles:

 High-level recommendations to logging subsystem architecture with its rationales are listed below.